The Ph.D. Program in Neuroscience

 Students in the Neuroscience Ph.D. program may be eligible to participate in the optional Brandeis Quantitative Biology program and/or the interdisciplinary theory program IGERT: Geometry and Dynamics.

-More details about the Neuroscience Ph.D. requirements are available on the here.
+More details about the Neuroscience Ph.D. requirements are available.